-5.4.2.1 Setting up File Sharing on Your Zyxel Device
+5.5.1.1 Set Up File Sharing on Your Zyxel Device

-- 1 Before enabling file sharing in the Zyxel Device, please set up your shared folders beforehand in your USB device. - 2 Connect your USB device to the USB port of the Zyxel Device.

-3 Go to the Network Setting > USB Service > File Sharing screen.
+- 1 Before enabling file sharing in the Zyxel Device, please set up your shared folders beforehand in your USB device. - 2 Connect your USB device to the USB port of the Zyxel Device. - 3 Go to the Network Setting > USB Service > File Sharing screen.
 Enable File Sharing Services and click Apply to activate the file sharing function.
 The Zyxel Device automatically adds your USB device to the Information table.

-4 Click Add New Share to add a new share.
+4 Click + Add New Share to add a new share.